algogz/questions/q/aws-devop-pro.md

 ### QUESTION 254
 Which statement is true about configuring proxy support for Amazon Inspector agent on Linux- based systems?

-- A. AmazonInspectorproxysupportonLinux-basedsystemsisachievedthroughinstallingproxy-enabled version of the agent which comes with pre-configured files that you need to edit to match your environment.
+- A. Amazon Inspector proxy support on Linux-based systems is achieve d through install in g proxy-enabled version of the agent which comes with pre-configured files that you need to edit to match your environment.
-- B. AmazonInspectoragentdoesNOTsupporttheuseofproxyonLinux-basedsystems.
-- C. AmazonInspectorproxyconfigurationonLinux-basedsystemisincludedinawsagent.envfile
-under /etc/init.d/
-- D. AmazonInspectoragentproxysettingsonLinux-basedsystemsareconfiguredthroughWinHTTP proxy.
+- B. Amazon Inspector agent does NOT support the use of proxy on Linux-basedsystems.
+- C. Amazon Inspector proxy configuration on Linux-based system is include d in aws agent.envfile under /etc/init.d/
+- D. Amazon Inspector agent proxy settings on Linux-based systems are configured through W in HTTP proxy.

 <details><summary>Answer:</summary><p> C